ErikPDev/AdvanceDeaths/README.md

 - Write information about the bug, then click on `Submit new issue`.
 - After that, I'll look into it.

+# Contribution
+All contributions are welcomed, just make sure you follow the <a href="https://github.com/ErikPDev/AdvanceDeaths/blob/master/Formatting.md">formatting</a>.

 # Variables

 You can use variables to customize text to your own needs.